SURE Criteria and Selection

 - Engineering departmental faculty will oversee the selection of all SURE students.

-- Departments will select SURE students by late February 2020.
+- Departments will select SURE students by March 1, 2021.

-- SURE applicants will be notified about their selection status beginning late February through the end of March 2020.
+- SURE applicants will be notified about their selection status beginning early March 2021.

 - The final selection and notification process typically concludes in early April.
 All students will be notified of their selection status once the process has concluded.